 To be honest, JetBlue is one of my favorite airline carriers to fly in economy.
 The flight crew is typically warm and welcoming.
 They have free wi-fi on all their flights, which means you can surf the web to your hearts content and even iMessage friends and family while your 36,000 feet in the air.
 Oh and their snacks are delicious and unlimited!
 I’m addicted to these Terra blue potato chips.

 I love flying JetBlue whenever I can.
-However, I’m not sure their EMS seats are worth paying cash for, but if you’re Mosaic member using points might make sense.
-EMS seats can definitely make flying long distances more comfortable especially if you’re a taller person.
+However, I’m not sure their EMS seats are worth paying cash for.
+If you’re a Mosaic member, using points definitely make sense.
+EMS seats can help make flying long distances more comfortable especially if you’re a bigger or taller person.